 -

-Positive affirmations to bolster confidence
+Positive affirmations to give myself a little confidence boost

 -